 xcode.destroot.settings SKIP_INSTALL=NO

-Settings passed to the xcode build tool when the +universal variant is selected.
+Settings passed to the xcodebuild tool when the +universal variant is selected.
 These settings should be in the X=Y form.

 Type: optional